elf4j/elf4j-provider/README.md

 due to the buffering effect of piping and `cat`.

-Such external setups fall into the category of increasing channel bandwidth, and are considered outside the scope of application-level logging.
+Such external setups fall into the category of increasing data channel bandwidth, and are considered outside the scope of application-level logging.